The Binary Expansion Randomized Ensemble Test (BERET): Proposed Method

 The BET has several advantages.
-Let $E_{(\bm{ab})}$ denote $E[\dot{A}_{\bm{a}}\dot{B}_{\bm{b}}]$ and $E$ denote the vector whose entries are all $E_{(\bm{ab})}$'s with the first entry $E_{(\bm{00})}=1$. \citet{zhang2019bet} showed that for any $\epsilon > 0$, the BET with size $\alpha$ requires $n = O(2^{d}/\delta^2)$ observations to have power $1-\epsilon$ under the assumption, $\lVert E-(1, 0, ..., 0)^T\rVert_\infty \ge \sqrt{2d}2^{-d/2} \lVert E-(1, 0, ..., 0)^T\rVert_2$.
-This requirement is the optimal rate in \citet{paninski2008coincidence}.
-If the sample size increases at any smaller rate, there exist alternatives for which the power is strictly bounded away from 1.
-That is, the BET approach is minimax in the sample size requirement.
-The test provides both inferences and clear interpretations.
-For the maximum binary expansion test, rejection of independence implies that there is at least one significant cross interaction.
+The test is minimax optimal under certain regulatory conditions.
+Moreover, it provides both inferences and clear interpretations.
+For the BET, rejection of independence implies that there is at least one significant cross interaction.
 Thus, we can find a potential dependence structure in the sample by investigating the detected cross interaction.